zombieCraig/DartRPG/memory-bank/activeContext.md

 4. Restructuring the Quest Management System into specialized components (completed)
 5. Restructuring the Location Graph System into specialized components (completed)
 6. Implementing the Countdown Clock feature for tracking game events (completed)
+7. Addressing code quality issues and deprecated functions (completed)
-7. Planning for future restructuring of the Character Management System
+8. Planning for future restructuring of the Character Management System
-8. Enhancing test coverage for restructured components
+9. Enhancing test coverage for restructured components
-9. Improving performance for complex journal entries and large datasets
+10. Improving performance for complex journal entries and large datasets
-10. Refining UI for better user experience
+11. Refining UI for better user experience
-11. Documenting the restructured architecture
+12. Documenting the restructured architecture

 This work enhances the overall architecture of the application, making it more maintainable and reducing the risk of data loss when making changes to complex features.

 ## Recent Changes

+### Code Quality Improvements (April 2025)
+- Fixed deprecated `withOpacity()` method usage throughout the codebase
+- Replaced all instances with `withAlpha()` for better precision and future compatibility
+- Updated multiple files including:
+  - location_graph_widget.dart
+  - location_node_widget.dart
+  - oracle_category_list.dart
+  - quest_card.dart
+- Documented conversion formula (Alpha = Opacity × 255) for future reference
+- Added code quality best practices to `.clinerules` file
+- Created a comprehensive guide for handling color opacity in Flutter
+- Documented common opacity-to-alpha conversions for reference
+- Added special handling patterns for dynamic opacity with animations
+- Created a code review checklist for catching deprecation issues
+- Ran `flutter analyze` and `flutter test` to verify fixes

 ### Countdown Clock Feature Implementation (April 2025)
 - Implemented a countdown clock system for tracking game events